Neo23x0/yarGen/README.md

 Database Operations:
   -g G                 Path to scan for goodware (dont use the database
                        shipped with yaraGen)
-  -u                   Update local goodware database (use with -g) -c                   Create new local goodware database (use with -g)
+  -u                   Update local standard goodware database (use with -g) -c                   Create new local goodware database (use with -g and
+                       optionally -i "identifier")
+  -i I                 Specify an identifier for the newly created databases
+                       (good-strings-identifier.db, good-opcodes-
+                       identifier.db)

 General Options:
   --nr                 Do not recursively scan directories